-Earlier this week I was rummaging around in my closet, looking for a particular grey sweater that I knew I had.. but could not seem to locate.
-A I dug around, shoving items on the hanging bar to one side in an effort to reach the overloaded shelves on the side of my closet… and I realized- it was definitely time to do a closet clean-out as well as a little editing of what I was keeping in there.
+Earlier this week I was rummaging around in my closet, looking for a particular grey sweater that I knew I had, but could not seem to locate.
+As I dug around, shoving items on the hanging bar to one side in an effort to reach the overloaded shelves on the side of my closet, I realized- it was definitely time to do a closet clean-out as well as a little editing of what I was keeping in there.

-- I own plenty of items that are “perfectly good” but I hardly ever wear… favoring the same items over and over.
-But I don't want to get rid of these things I am not wearing… because I just might change my mind!
+- I own plenty of items that are “perfectly good” but I hardly ever wear- favoring the same items over and over.
+But I don't want to get rid of these things I am not wearing, because I just might change my mind!

 - I have no time for a big closet organization project right now!

 So I decided to tackle my closet clean-out in short 5-minute increments over the course of an entire day- working on just one shelf, hanging bar, or drawer at a time, and then walking away to get other things done.

 Prepare for Battle!

-Okay- maybe not battle exactly… but before you start grabbing items out of your closet and just dumping them all onto your bed, it helps to take a few moments and gather together a few tools.
+Okay- maybe not battle exactly- but before you start grabbing items out of your closet and just dumping them all onto your bed, it helps to take a few moments and gather together a few tools.

 I grabbed two large empty storage bins from our garage and wiped out the insides so I could pack away the clothing that I am not quite ready to part with.

 Set the Timer for 5 Minutes

 I briefly touched every item and made a decision- if I wear it regularly- it stays.
 If I like it and think maybe I might like to wear it “someday”, it came off of the hanger, was folded neatly and placed inside of the storage bin.
 If it is no longer my style, is too worn, or just not something I like anymore, it goes right into the donation bag.

-In just 5 minutes, I cleaned out the one hanging bar…. and then left my room to bake cupcakes for my daughter's birthday party!
+In just 5 minutes, I cleaned out the one hanging bar- and then left my room to bake cupcakes for my daughter's birthday party!

 Keeping Tackling Small Sections

-in five minute increments.
+Just keep at it in five-minute increments.
 Not only does it feel less overwhelming to clean out your closet in small “bites”, but you end up making better decisions about what to put into storage and what to donate.

 And before the day was over- my closet looked like this:

 Now I know that some people would say that in three months if I haven't gone looking for any of those items that I should just donate them without ever looking at what's in the bin.
 But I am guessing that I will actually sort through the bins, donate some, and store a smaller subset a bit longer before it all goes away.

 What do you think?
-Are you ready to tackle your closet in 5 minute bursts?
+Are you ready to tackle your closet in 5-minute bursts?
 You can DO this!